CuttingEdgeAI/owl/README.md

 ## Final Requirements
 * An algorithm implementation that given a camera latitude / longitude / alt, and a target latitude / longitude / altitude determines the azimuth and elevation of the camera
 * Implementation should be compatible with the pan/tilt control api.
 In other words, the azimuth / elevation should be passable to the `pantilthat` api.
+* UPDATE: Since we don't have an IMU and compass, assume the device base has a fixed rotation.
+We can just assume it points magnetic north.